Protect your airways.

 Unfortunately it appears the children will not be very well protected when in smoke, gases or fumes.
 First published by CNN in an embedded tweet.
 Click HERE for above:

-But in Australia the next day: The government will give 450,000 smoke masks to bushfire-affected people in Victoria, amid shortening supplies and increasing demand.
+But in Australia the next day: The government will give 450,000 pandemic masks to bushfire-affected people in Victoria, amid shortening supplies and increasing demand.

 The masks will come from the National Medical Stockpile - a strategic reserve of drugs and protective equipment usually reserved for use in the event of a public health emergency such as a pandemic.